Does Sweating Mean a Fever Is Breaking? Your Body’s Response Explained

 When you have a fever, you may experience sweating that can result in fluid loss and lead to dehydration.
 Sweat contains vital electrolytes that help support normal cellular functions including muscle contractions.

-Without enough electrolytes you may experience symptoms of dehydration, including headache, dizziness, and confusion.
+Without enough electrolytes you may experience signs of dehydration, including headache, dizziness, and confusion.
 You may also feel fatigued and thirsty, along with experiencing a rapid heartbeat and decreased frequency of urination.

 As dehydration sets in, your body becomes unable to cool itself down through sweat because it doesn’t have enough fluids.
 This causes your body temperature to increase, resulting in the recurrence of a fever.
 If the fluid and electrolyte loss is not addressed, your fever may rise to dangerous levels.